Asian Radio

 Asian Radio (এশিয়ান রেডিও) was a Bangladeshi Bengali-language radio station broadcast on FM radio.
 It was based in Dhaka, and was a sister network to Asian TV.
-It began broadcasting on 18 January 2013.
-It commenced official transmissions on 23 September 2013.
-The station was later shut down.
+It began broadcasting on 18 January 2013 and official transmissions on 23 September 2013.
+The station later shut down.

 Notable Programs

 Some notable programs of the radio channel are: